 SLAVERY AND HUMAN TRAFFICKING TRANSPARENCY STATEMENT

 Populous is a global architecture and design firm that designs the places where people love to be together, like Yankee Stadium, the London Olympics, and the Super Bowl.
-Over the last 35 years, the firm has designed more than 2,500 projects worth $40 billion across emerging and established markets.
+Over the last 40 years, the firm has designed thousands of projects worth over $60 billion across emerging and established markets.
 Populous’ comprehensive services include architecture, interior design, event planning and overlay, branded environments, wayfinding, and graphics, planning and urban design, landscape architecture, aviation and transport design, hotels and hospitality, and sustainable design consulting.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We are committed to acting ethically and with integrity in all our business relationships, and we have implemented effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.